Quick Answer

 Who this is for: Growing SMEs that need a proper business tool.
 Companies replacing multiple SaaS subscriptions with one custom solution.
 Businesses with established processes ready to digitize.

-Real example: An interior design firm managing projects across spreadsheets, WhatsApp groups, and email.
-They needed a single system for project tracking, client communication, vendor management, and invoicing.
+Example: An interior design firm running projects across spreadsheets, WhatsApp groups, and email wants one system for project tracking, client communication, vendor management, and invoicing.

 Enterprise: S$65,000-S$150,000+